VenkatProjects/Ansible-and-Windows/Install_software/README.md

 The above command will **Set-ExecutionPolicy** through Powershell

-> Then run the below script to give amdin previleges.
+> Then run the below script to give amdin privileges.